Mother of Witches: Part Seven

 “I have better prospects in other places, and I tire of your company,” Louhi sniffed.
 “You stink of death.”

-Spuddling Count Dahlvier blanched at that insult (true thought it was), and his voice grew shrill, “Leave then and take your unborn brat with you.
+Spuddling Count Dahlvier blanched at that insult (true though it was), and his voice grew shrill, “Leave then and take your unborn brat with you.
 Loyal Lerrek and I will continue this worthy work without you, and we shall enjoy the rewards of the labor.
 We have no need of you!”

 This sudden shift in the conversation alarmed the priest.
 He spoke up and tried to steer things aright.
 “The elves have long memories,” he faffled tentatively.
 “Eight hundred years is merely a generation passed for them.
 Let me fetch you some elves and put them to work for us.
 They will know where their treasures are hidden, if they are here at all.”
 Lerrek had no real interest in finding some arcane trantles, but he did have an interest in keeping the countess near at hand.